17th January 2019

 Flexure springs and diaphragms

-Often used in safety-critical or extreme environment applications — such as ABS braking systems, medical biosensors and fuel injection — etched flexures have the ability to “flex” millions of times faultlessly as the process does not alter the fatigue strength of the steel.
+Often used in safety-critical or extreme environment applications, such as ABS braking systems, medical biosensors or fuel injection, etched flexures have the ability to “flex” millions of times faultlessly as etching does not alter the fatigue strength of the steel.

 Environments rarely come more extreme than space and this is why Thales Cryogenics, a leading manufacturer of specialised cryogenic equipment, partnered with Precision Micro for the manufacture of stainless steel flexures used in its satellite cryogenic cooler.